shettman/TEDTalks-ETL-Project/README.md

 # Transform:

-1) TED_Rating-
+1) TED_Rating_Cleaning-
  TED allows its users to rate a particular talk on a variety of metrics.
 We therefore have data on how many people found a particular talk funny, inspiring, creative and a myriad of other verbs.
 So this rating column was in the form of list of dictionaries as shown below

 <img width="1005" alt="Screen Shot 2019-07-09 at 9 30 54 AM" src="https://user-images.githubusercontent.com/49076702/60906755-c6dace80-a22c-11e9-952e-0ac721ac4c39.png">